tenzir/tenzir/web/docs/understand/formats/suricata.md

 vast import suricata < eve.log
 ```

-### Ingest from a UNIX domain socket
+### Read from a UNIX domain socket

 Instead of writing to a file, Suricata can also log to a UNIX domain socket that
-VAST reads from.
-This requires the following settings in your `suricata.yaml`:
+VAST can then read from.
+This saves a filesystem round-trip.
+This requires the
+following settings in your `suricata.yaml`:

 ```yaml
 outputs: